zestai/zrp/README.rst

 To get started using the ZRP, first ensure the download is complete (as described above) and xgboost == 1.0.2

 Next, check out the guide in the examples folder.
+Clone the repo in order to obtain the example notebooks and data; this is not provided in the pip installable package.

 Authors